-Capital assets under construction consists of various projects across districts relating to eco tourism and access upgrades and additions, as well as other operational infrastructure.
+Capital assets under construction consists of various projects across districts relating to eco tourism upgrades and additions, as well as other operational infrastructure, and furniture and fittings.

-Expenditure incurred to repair and maintain property, plant and equipment

-The repairs and maintenance for the year on property, plant and equipment is R10 574 350 (2022: R11 278 957), however, this includes repairs and maintenance spent on property, plant and equipment that is owned by the Western Cape Department of Transport and Public Work and excludes the purchase of materials and internal labour costs.
+Expenditure incurred to repair and maintain property, plant and equipment however, this includes repairs and maintenance spent on property, plant and equipment that is owned by the Western Cape Department of Infrastructure and excludes the purchase of materials and internal labour costs.
+Futhermore it should be noted that due to unprecedented floods there was a significant increase in repairs and maintenance.